Mieczysław Weinberg: Persecution and arrest

 The work soon established itself as a part of the Soviet orchestral repertoire and was one of Weinberg's most played works through the mid-1950s.
 Another work, the cantata In My Native Land, which set texts that glorified Stalin, was conducted by Alexander Gauk.
 Weinberg also composed a number of other populist works during the late 1940s, but suppressed them from being performed.
 Other works, like the Violin Sonatina composed for Leonid Kogan, were only first played years later.
 Much of Weinberg's energies in these years were devoted to music for films and the circus; the latter was considered by the Soviet government to be second only to the film industry in importance.

 Around Weinberg, official persecution of Jews intensified.
 In November 1948, the government dissolved the Jewish Anti-Fascist Committee and arrested several of its members.
 Benjamin Zuskin, Mikhoels' successor at GOSET, was arrested in February 1950.
 He was interrogated by authorities about Weinberg, but told them he knew little except that he knew he was a composer, one of Shostakovich's friends, and that Khrennikov considered him a "formalist".
 Zuskin's arrest led Weinberg and his wife to believe that their arrest would soon follow.
 One of his wife's relatives, Miron Vovsi, was arrested in late January 1953 and accused of being one of the conspirators in the "doctors' plot".

+On February 6, Weinberg attended a performance of his Rhapsody on Moldavian Themes in an arrangement for violin and orchestra played by David Oistrakh.
+After the concert, Weinberg went back to his home for a late night meal accompanied by Nikolai Peiko, Boris Tchaikovsky, and his wife.
+At 2:00 a.m., the police arrived with an arrest warrant for Weinberg.
+When the composer demanded to know why he was being arrested, the police replied that it was because of allegations of "Jewish bourgeois nationalism".
+He got dressed, stated to his friends that he was innocent, and surrendered himself into police custody.
+His office was sealed and his apartment was searched until the morning.
+In a 1995 interview with the musicologist Manashir Yakubov, Weinberg recalled: